La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Unconditional Generation

 \subsubsection{Flow Matching Training}

 The details of the denoiser network architecture are given in \cref{app:arch}.
 Briefly, it consists of 14 transformer layers, totaling approximately 160M parameters.
 We train three models for unconditional generation, minimizing the conditional flow matching loss from \cref{eq:cfm_objective}.
 First, one without triangular multiplicative update layers, on the Foldseek Clustered AFDB dataset limited to 512 residues.
-We train this model for 390k steps, using Adam \citep{kingma2014adam} with a learning of $0.0001$, on 48 NVIDIA A100-80GB GPUs.
+We train this model for a total 390k steps, using Adam \citep{kingma2014adam} with a learning of $0.0001$, on 48 NVIDIA A100-80GB GPUs (the first 300k steps on the dataset without filtering for beta sheets, the last 90k steps using the beta sheet filter).
 Second, a model with triangular multiplicative update layers, on the Foldseek Clustered AFDB dataset limited to 512 residues.
 We train this model for 120k steps, using Adam with a learning rate of $0.0001$, on 96 NVIDIA A100-80GB GPUs.
 Third, a model without triangular multiplicative update layers for proteins of longer lengths, trained on our custom AFDB subset for long length proteins up to 896 residues (\cref{app:ucond_datasets}).
 We train this model for 140k steps, using Adam with a learning rate of $0.0001$, on 128 NVIDIA A100-80GB GPUs.
 For all models we use exponential moving average with a decay factor of $0.999$.

 As discussed in \cref{sec:plfm}, the interpolation times for \CA coordinates, $t_x$, and for latent variables, $t_z$, are sampled independently using the distributions from \cref{eq:pt}.
 This distributions are visualized in \cref{fig:t_dists}.